 ● Tapering is the theoretical reversal of Quantitative Easing (QE) policies

-● Tapering has obvious impact on gold, bond and real estate market
+● Tapering has an obvious impact on the gold, bond, and real estate market

 Before understanding tapering, we need to know Quantitative Easing (QE).